JakeRatliff/domain-authority/README.md

 # domain-authority
-Python script for getting Domain Authority for a list of URLs.
-Mozscape API.
+Python script for getting Domain Authority for a list of URLs, using the Mozscape API.